 I am currently a reviewer for Journal of Marketing Management, Marketing Theory and Arts and the Market (where I was awarded as "2018 Outstanding Reviewer").
 I also serve on the Editorial Advisory Panel for the bestselling textbook "Business Research Methods" (Fifth Edition), authored by Emma Bell, Alan Bryman and Bill Harley (2019, Oxford University Press).
 I have served as an external panel member for programme validations at Northumbria University and University of Greenwich, and I was External Examiner for the M.B.A. programme at Henley Business School, University of Reading from 2012 - 2016.

 I have also validated academic programmes externally for University of East London, with collaborative international partners in Greece (AKMI Metropolitan College) and Egypt (Ain Shams University).

 Aidan's research interests are in the areas of consumer research, branding and advertising theory.
-His most recent project explores consumer collecting practices in the context of vinyl record collections.
-He is also researching projects in the areas of advertising account planning, cultural branding and gendered interpretations of advertising.
+His most recent project explores consumer collecting practices in the context of vinyl record collections (with Dr Henrik Linden of the Institute of Hospitality and Tourism, University of East London).
+He is also researching projects in the areas of advertising account planning, cultural branding and polysemic interpretations of online advertising.

 He was Co-Chair of the School Research Ethics Committee at Royal Docks School of Business and Law from 2015 - 2018 and also served on the University Research Ethics Committee during this time.